Toh Chin Chye: Political career

 "Once you are in the front edge of administration, there'll be barbs and arrows.
 Don't expect roses.
 I never expected roses."

-Toh became politically active during his time as a university student in London, when he served as Chairman of the Malayan Forum, an anti-colonial group for students from Malaya and Singapore where they met regularly for discussions and debates on the future of the Malayan region.
+Toh became politically active during his time as a university student in London, when he served as Chairman of the Malayan Forum, an anti-colonial group for students from Malaya and Singapore, where they met regularly for discussions and debates on the future of the Malayan region.
 He was among the founding members of the People's Action Party (PAP) and served as the party's chairman from its formation in 1954 until 1981.
 During a brief period in 1957, however, the leftists in the party, who then dominated the common membership, took over the party leadership.
 The founding members were subsequently restored when many leftist leaders were arrested by Chief Minister Lim Yew Hock during his anti-communist crackdown.
 This allowed for the return of the original "basement group" of Toh, Lee Kuan Yew, Goh Keng Swee, et al. to the party's Central Executive Committee (CEC).
 To prevent similar takeovers, Toh introduced a cadre system that restricted the influence of newcomer "ordinary members", including leftist sympathisers, on the CEC's composition.
 He was a key ally and loyalist of Lee in internal party struggles.

 Toh stood as the PAP candidate in Rochore during the 1959 general election and won.
 After the PAP's electoral victory, the party's CEC voted on whether the Secretary-General, Lee, or the party's Treasurer, Ong Eng Guan, who had served as Mayor of the City Council from 1957 to 1959, should become the first Prime Minister.
 The vote was tied, and Toh, as Chairman, cast the deciding vote in favour of Lee.
 A staunch opponent of the Barisan Sosialis, a party formed by former PAP members, Toh defeated its chairman Lee Siew Choh by only 89 votes in the 1963 general election, marking his narrowest electoral victory.
-He held several Cabinet positions both before and after Singapore's independence, including Deputy Prime Minister (1959 to 1968), Minister for Science and Technology (1968 to 1975) and Minister for Health (1975 to 1981).
+He held several Cabinet positions both before and after Singapore's independence, including Deputy Prime Minister (1959 to 1968), Minister for Science and Technology (1968 to 1975), and Minister for Health (1975 to 1981).
 Concurrently, he served as Vice-Chancellor of the University of Singapore between 1968 and 1975, where he reoriented the university towards national development goals.
 While his efforts were supported by some, he was also criticised for taking an authoritarian stance, particularly in his suppression of student activism.

+Singapore Foreign Minister S. Rajaratnam and Deputy Prime Minister Toh Chin Chye are discussing documents related to Singapore’s accession to the United Nations, assisted by Radhakrishna Ramani, Permanent Representative of Malaysia to the UN.